-I know that there are people who manage to do business on the account of the misery and the tragedy of their own people, but honestly speaking, I haven’t really dealt with it face to face.
+I know that there are people who manage to do business on account of the misery and the tragedy of their own citizens, but honestly speaking, I haven’t really dealt with it face to face.
 I usually leave it to my assumptions … but as usual… imagination is nothing but a little part of reality.

 I have seen, and continue to see men with peacock attitude.
-The young man looked good with a nice hair do.
+The young man looked good with a nice hairdo.
 He should have an impressive portfolio as a photographer, which is great.
 But give me a break.
 We are in Gaza.
 Walking in the street and taking a photo of anything can tell a story and make you professional… my mobile photos are an example …

-I didn’t want him to affect the series of the day, and I tried to just ignore.
+I didn’t want him to affect the series of the day, and I tried just to ignore.
 I was seeing the exchanges with my colleague; I was with no access to technology because there is no coverage for my mobile in Gaza.
 My experience with such situations wasn’t the first, and I was thinking this is minor so I tried to turn the page.
 But he didn’t.
-Of course he couldn’t talk to me, I think I was wearing that energy of a monster.
-I know it but I never see it, however everyone sees it.
+Of course, he couldn’t talk to me, I think I was wearing that energy of a monster.
+I know it, but I never see it.
+However, everyone sees it.
 He was behaving in a way.
 I was still giving him the benefit of the doubt.
 He has been paid an extremely ridiculous high wage for his work in these two days; maybe he really believed he was something special.
 Maybe he was special.
 It was only the experience that will prove that.
-I was finding myself pulling him to take a photo for a certain instant that was useful to the setting of our context.
+I was finding myself pulling him to take a photo for a precise instant that was useful to the setting of our context.
 He was so dull.
 He is someone who can be used in marriages portrays.
 There was one instant when we wanted to take photos for a group of girls in a carpentry workshop.
 We found him getting everyone out closing the door and forcing them to pose remotely according to what he wanted.
 He has this possessive scary attitude I would say.
 I lived with a narcissist for thirteen years, so I can easily spot an evolving one when I see.

 I guess, I made myself clear with the amount of stress and suffering I felt as a result of having the wrong person on this mission.
-I have to say that I am not even interested in seeing his photos that he took, because he is person with a lifeless attitude and so was his pic.
+I have to say that I am not even interested in seeing his photos that he took because he is a person with a lifeless attitude, and so was his pic.
 He feels superior because he seems to be internationally recognized.
 I heard later that he appeared on NY times.
 A good reason never to hire him if we at the office were smart enough.
-I think by this moment everyone who is reading realize the amount of psychological pressure and abuse my colleagues and I were encountering.
+I think by this moment everyone who is reading realizes the amount of psychological pressure and abuses my colleagues and I were encountering.
 We spent the whole night until the early hours of the morning just expressing our madness and frustration from him.
 Somehow the good thing he did to us that he distracted our full attention to the miseries we were witnessing.

 To break the taboos of stigma and fear of Gaza… we actually walked in the street (four women) at two A.M.

 I think what this man did, or represents is an important part of our mess as a nation.
-How these people use and abuse the whole situation for their sole interests.
+How these people use and abuse the whole situation for their remaining interests.
 Like paradise sticking to every opportunity.

 In our different encounters in the workshops, meetings, lunches and dinners.
 I was relaxingly expressing and hearing the opinion of the people around me on the situation.
 The convenience or non-convenience of the situation.
 The anger on the authority whether Hamas or Fateh.
 People are no longer afraid to say what they feel.
-I was even able to hold discussion on my liberal women idea of man and woman relations.
+I was even able to hold a discussion on my liberal women idea of man and woman relations.
 My critical views on religion.
-My criticism on politics.
+My criticism of politics.
 I was most of the time not in consensus with the others, especially when it came to my views on religion.
 But I haven’t felt for a moment that I need to be more reserved in expressing my opinion.